Pranay242/ruleEngineWithAST/README.md

    Please provide above details about your mongodb.
 Please create the db if not created.

+   ## Start the server from this class com.RuleEngineWithAST.ruleEngineWithAST.RuleEngineWithAstApplication
-   URL to open the application - your-host-ip:8080/ (localhost:8080/)
+   ## URL to open the application - your-host-ip:8080/ (localhost:8080/)
      ```